Botox for Sweaty Underarms and Palms (Hyperhidrosis)

 While it may not be as visible as face sweat, excessive sweating of the palms can be troublesome, mortifying, and in extreme cases, debilitating.
 It can make business interactions awkward, interfere in romantic moments, and even make it difficult to do simple things like grip your car’s steering wheel, turn a doorknob, or use your smart phone.
-Sweaty palms treatment with Botox can help.
+Botox can help treat excessive sweating of the underarms and palms, also known as hyperhidrosis.

 Watch Dr. Rajagopal use of Botox on sweaty palms: